bradshawsguide/website/src/content/02-routes/103-gloucester-to-newport-swansea-carmarthen-and-milford-haven/route.md

 At [Woolaston](/stations/woolaston) we leave the county of Gloucester, and enter that of Monmouth.

-## Newport to Abergavenny and Hereford.
+## Newport to Abergavenny and Hereford
 In ten minutes after leaving Newport we reach [Pontnewydd](/stations/pontnewydd), and in ten minutes more, the station of [Pontypool Road](/stations/pontypool-road).
 This forms the junction with the [Taff Vale Extension](/routes/pontypool-road-to-merthyr-tydvil).

+## Pontypool Road to Abergavenny
+Passing the station of [Nantyderry](/statios/nantyderry), or Goitre, we arrive at [Penpergwm](/stations/penpergym), near which is Llanover, the seat of Lord Llanover, and three miles to the right is Glytha.
+Proceeding along the valley of the Usk, we soon arrive at [Abergavenny](/stations/abergavenny).